 Preheat oven to 375°.
 Get your pasta started right away and cook to al dente per the package instructions.

 In a large pan, add one pound Italian sausage and the chopped onion—Brown over medium-high heat.
 About 10 minutes and the last few minutes, add 2-3 cloves of minced or crushed garlic.

 Add 28 oz. crushed tomatoes, 2 teaspoon basil, ½ teaspoon salt, ½ teaspoon pepper, ½ teaspoon crushed red pepper (optional), ½ teaspoon oregano, and ¼ teaspoon sugar.
 Turn to low and simmer for a few minutes.

 Cut 8 oz of mozzarella into ½ inch cubes.

 Add the sauce to the pasta.
 Add the cubed mozzarella and 1 cup of shredded mozzarella.
 Mix well.

 Add to a casserole pan and top with the remaining 1 cup of mozzarella.
 A 9×13-inch rectangular casserole pan is good, or a 12 inch round works well too.

-Editor’s Note: Originally Published January 21, 2012.
+Editor's Note: Originally Published January 21, 2012.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.